tsagadar/ember-cli-deploy-scp/README.md

 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**
 <hr/>

-This plugin uses the scp command (through /sbin/sh) to copy built assets on your filesystem.
+This plugin uses the scp command (through /sbin/sh) to copy app assets onto a remote server.

 ## What is an ember-cli-deploy plugin?